sgl-project/ome/site/content/en/docs/installation/_index.md

 ```

 !!!
 Note
-If you are running on a managed Kubernetes service like OKE, you can use the managed Istio service provided by the cloud provider.
+If you are running on a managed Kubernetes service, you can use the managed Istio service provided by the cloud provider.

 !!!
 Note
 Istio ingress is recommended, but you can choose to install with other [Ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) and create `IngressClass` resource for your Ingress option.